| HONESTe Online Consumer Identity Tips

 no unusual devices on the machine that can copy the information

-Always carefully examine your financial records for any
+from your card.
+Monitor financial statements Always carefully examine your financial records for any

 irregularities.
 Report anything that looks suspicious.